Web SDK Reference

 |---|---|---|

-analytics | boolean | Allow analytics tracking |
+analytics | boolean | Allow analytics tracking and persistent visitor ID |

-// Simple boolean consent
+// Simple boolean consent — sets all four categories at once

 Hood('consent', true);

-// Detailed consent object
+// Granular consent object

 Hood('consent', {